• Skip to primary navigation

 Wasabi Caesar Salad {gluten-free}

-By Alanna Taylor-Tobin on Jun 25, 2015 (updated Feb 11, 2020) / 26 Comments
+By Alanna Taylor-Tobin on Jun 25, 2015 (updated Feb 11, 2020) / 26 Comments Jump to Recipe

 bowl of delicious Wasabi Caesar Salad

-First off, I want to say THANK YOU for all the kind notes regarding my soon-to-be cookbook!
+First off, I want to say THANK YOU for all the kind notes regarding my cookbook!
 I've been overwhelmed by the sweet and supportive comments, emails, Twitterings, Facebookings, and even (!)
 Google+ love coming at me all week.
 Getting to share this big piece of news with you all has made the whole thing feel so much more real, and fun to boot.
 I'm all warm and fuzzy.

 ingredients on table